Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Nonlinear Fourier Transform of Signals in Data Communications

-\subsection{Amplitude and Phase Modulation of Sinc Functions}
+\subsubsection{Amplitude and Phase Modulation of Sinc Functions}

-Fig.~\ref{fig:sinc-a1} shows the spectrum of $y(t)=A\sinc(2t)$ under the amplitude modulation.
-It can be seen that a sinc function is all dispersive as $A$ is increased from zero, until about $A=\pi$ ($||q||_{L_1}=1.2752\pi$) where a new eigenvalue emerges from the origin.
+Fig.~\ref{fig:sinc-a1} shows the spectrum of $q(t)=A\sinc(2t)$ under the amplitude modulation.
+Note that this function does not satisfy the Assumption~\ref{ass:A}(a) since $q(t)\notin L^1(\Reals)$.
+We therefore assume that the signal is truncated in a sufficiently large finite time interval.
+It can be seen that the nonlinear Fourier transform of $q(t)$ is all dispersive as $A$ is increased from zero, until about $A=\pi$ where a new eigenvalue emerges from the origin.
 Starting from $A=0$, the continuous spectrum is a rectangle, resembling the ordinary Fourier transform $-\mathcal{F}(q^*(t))(2\lambda)$.
-As $A$ is increased, the continuous spectral function is narrowed until $A=\pi$, where it looks like a delta function and its energy starts to deviate from the energy of the time domain signal.
+As $A$ is increased, the continuous spectral function is narrowed until $A=\pi$, where it looks like a delta function and its energy starts to deviate from the energy of the time-domain signal.
 As $A>\pi$ is further increased, the dominant eigenvalue on the $j\omega$ axis moves up until $A=1.27\pi$, where $\lambda_1=1.4234j$ and a new pair of eigenvalues emerges, starting from $\lambda_{23}=\pm 3.2+0.05j$.
 When the newly created eigenvalues are not pronounced enough, for instance in this example when transiting from $A=\pi$ to $A=1.27\pi$, numerical algorithms have difficulties in determining whether these small emerging eigenvalues are part of the spectrum or not.
-Here it appears that for $\pi<A<1.27\pi$ there is just one dominant purely imaginary eigenvalue moving upward.
+Here it appears that for $\pi<A\leq 1.27\pi$ there is just one dominant purely imaginary eigenvalue moving upward.
 At $A=1.27\pi$, $\lambda_{23}$ emerge and move up in the complex plane as $A$ is increased.
 An important observation is that the sinc function appears to have not only purely imaginary eigenvalues, but also a pair of symmetric eigenvalues with nonzero real part emerging at high values of $A$; see Fig.~\ref{fig:sinc-locus}(b).
 This means that, for example, a sinc function (viewed in the time domain) contains a stationary ``central component'' plus two small ``side components'' which travel to the left and right if the sinc function is subject to the NLS flow.
 The locus of the eigenvalues of the function $A\sinc(2t)$ as a result of variations in $A$ is given in Fig.~\ref{fig:sinc-locus}.